 Nearly everyone in Ireland over a certain age has heard of the drug Thalidomide.
 It was given to pregnant women to eliminate morning sickness but led to unwanted changes in the foetus some of whom were born without one or several limbs.
+Here is more detail from Wikipedia about thalidomide.

 There was a certain element of déjà vu when reports in the Irish Medical Times recently announced an inquiry into another drug which pregnant women were prescribed to control their epilepsy.
+It was reported in the Irish Times in July 2025 that basic justice has not been met for this issue.

 The drug, sodium valproate, purchased in Ireland under the trade name Epilim, was more than useful in controlling their epileptic fits but posed a risk of congenital malformation to any children exposed to the drug in the womb.
 It also brought about serious development disorders in other children equally exposed.